 ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
 Use the menu to see other pages.

-Doctors use many tests to find, or diagnose, a tumor in a child's CNS.
+Doctors use many tests to find, or diagnose, a tumor in a child's central nervous system (CNS).
 They also do tests to learn if a tumor has spread to another part of the body from where it started.
-If this happens, it is called metastasis.
-For example, imaging tests can show if the tumor has spread.
-Imaging tests show pictures of the inside of the body.
+If a tumor has spread, it is called metastasis.
 Doctors may also do tests to learn which treatments could work best.